-The growing number of Paraquat Parkinson’s disease lawsuits may soon be joined into a federal MDL (multi-district litigation), which would streamline the litigation and settlement process.
+The growing number of Paraquat Parkinson’s disease lawsuits have been joined into a federal MDL (multi-district litigation), which streamlines the litigation and settlement process.
 Plaintiffs’ attorneys are alleging that the manufacturers Chevron and Syngenta defectively designed the weed killer and then failed to warn users about its negative health effects.

 In this article, our Paraquat attorneys discuss: